groupserver/gs.group.member.invite.base/README.rst

 Introduction
 ============

 This product is concerned with the *issuing* of invitations to join an online group.
 Invitations take the form of an email message with a link.
 The invitation is responded to using one of the two pages in the ``gs.profile.invite`` module [#profile]_.
+Sending invitations in bulk is handled by the ``gs.group.member.invite.csv`` product [#csv]_, while re-sending invitations is dealt with by the ``gs.group.member.invite.resend`` product [#resend]_.

 Why Invitations?
 ----------------

 For new members the invitation does two things in addition to joining a person to a group.
 First, it **verifies** that the email address works.
 GroupServer will only be send messages to verified addresses.
 Second, the Respond page allows the member to set a password, so he or she is able to log in.

 Even for people that already have profiles, the invitations also allow *informed consent*.
 This is not just a good idea, in many countries it is the law.

 Pages
 =====

-There are two pages provided by this product for issuing invitations:
+There are two pages provided by this product for issuing
+invitations:

 * `Invite Site Member`_, and
 * `Invite New Member`_

-Sending invitations in bulk is handled by ``gs.group.member.invite.csv`` [#csv]_.

 Invite Site Member
 ------------------

 The page for inviting a site member to join a group, ``admin_invite_site_members.html``, is the simplest.
 It uses the ``groupserver.InviteMembersNonGroupMembers`` vocabulary to list all the site members who are not members of the group.
 The administrator selects the site members to be invited, and a notification_ is sent to each.

 Invite New Member
 -----------------

 The most commonly used invitation page is used to invite a single person to join a group: ``admin_join.html``.
 This page allows the administrator to do the following.

 #.
-Create a complete profile for the new member, including an email
+Create a complete profile for the new member, including an
-   address.
+   email address.

 #.
 Customises the notification_ that is sent in the invitation.

 If the email address matches a person who already has a profile, then the person is just sent an invitation; the profile is left as it was.

 Notification
 ============

 The notification is split into plain text (``invitationmessage.txt``) and HTML (``invitationmessage.html``) components.
 It is complicated by the administrator being able to write a short message using the `invite new member`_ page.

-The class ``gs.group.member.invite.base.notify.InvitationNotifier``
+The class
+``gs.group.member.invite.base.notify.InvitationNotifier``
 constructs the email, and uses the ``gs.profile.notify`` [#notify]_ product to send the message.

 Resources
 =========